Generation Z in Transition: Adapting to the Realities of the Workforce | FE News

 Generation Z in Transition: Adapting to the Realities of the Workforce

-Gen Z is considered a unique cohort since they are the first to have been born and raised in a world with internet connectivity since day dot.
-This shift in being digitally literate has also changed how the world works and what skills are needed to be successful in the office.
+Gen Z is considered a unique cohort since they are the first to have been born and raised in a world with internet connectivity since day one.
+The need for a shift to being digitally literate has also changed which skills are needed to be successful in the workplace.

 Learning and development – Gen Z style

-A decade ago, the job landscape was extremely dissimilar from what it is now for fresh graduates.
-The concept of a virtual workplace was nonexistent, and even though Teams and Zoom were available, they were not necessarily utilised for team meetings or interacting with colleagues.
-Microsoft Teams going from 145 million users in 2021 to 1.4 billion by the end of 2022.
+Graduates today encounter a job landscape that differs significantly from ten years ago.
+The concept of a virtual or remote workplace was non-existent, and even though Teams and Zoom were available, they were not necessarily utilised for team meetings or interacting with colleagues on a daily basis.

-The necessary proficiencies demonstrate while jobs are becoming increasingly more digitalised, new workers are struggling with interpersonal skills that can only be attained through in-person collaboration.
-While Gen Z possesses innate digital skills that make them well-suited for the workforce, ultimately, they cannot effectively communicate and navigate interpersonal relationships required in the workforce, according to Salesforce’s research.
+This new way of working demonstrates that while jobs are becoming increasingly digitised, new workers are struggling with interpersonal skills that can only be attained through in-person collaboration.
+While Gen Z possesses innate digital skills that make them well-suited for the workforce, they require more support in navigating interpersonal relationships to succeed in the workplace, according to Salesforce’s research.

-With the line between physical office and employee productivity becoming less distinct, companies are adopting new technology to break free from the traditional single-location setup.
-A well-planned digital workplace strategy can help enterprises improve organisational communication, leading to increased growth, productivity, innovation and a better overall staff experience.
+With the link between a physical office and employee productivity becoming less defined, companies are adopting new technology to break free from the traditional single-location setup.
+A well-planned digital workplace strategy can help enterprises improve organisational communication and diversity of talent, leading to increased growth, productivity, innovation and a better overall staff experience.

-The survey conducted by Instructure reveals that a significant percentage of respondents worldwide feel institutions need to prepare students for the workforce adequately.
+A recent survey by Instructure, maker of Canvas, reveals that a significant percentage of respondents worldwide feel institutions need to adequately prepare students for the workforce.
 In the UK, 61% of respondents believe that measuring student success over the next year should factor in their preparedness for work and career.
-This trend coincides with the current economic climate, where students increasingly prioritise career readiness when investing in their education.
+This trend aligns with the current economic climate, where students increasingly prioritise career readiness when investing in their education.

-Corporations and higher education institutions must establish a learning environment that encourages hands-on experience and opportunities to learn from real-life situations to train and prepare new employees with the necessary skills effectively.
-Learning from experience will allow new workers to reflect, analyse, test and experiment.
-This method is an “all hands on deck” approach that provides new workers ways to learn beyond traditional is crucial.
+Employers and higher education institutions need to create a learning environment that encourages practical engagement and learning from real-life situations to support Gen Z and equip them with the skills necessary for success in the workplace.
+This approach provides ample learning opportunities for new workers to reflect, analyse, test, and experiment, extending beyond traditional methods.
+However, what is crucial to the success of a learning environment for Gen Z students and employees is implementing a virtual learning environment (VLE) that can create, organise, and deliver learning activities while simultaneously tracking a student’s progress as a part of their learning record that extends throughout their academic and professional journey.

-The world has changed since Baby Boomers, Gen X and even Millennials entered the workforce, and this change requires employers to become innovative in creating learning and development programmes.
-Learning requires companies to consider making ways to support digital hackathons, challenges, and skill marathons.
-Most importantly, these environments will showcase creativity through challenges, allowing young learners or new employees to demonstrate teamwork, practise their technical skills, and comprehend what is needed to succeed in the workforce.
+Companies should also explore other innovative learning and development initiatives such as digital hackathons, challenges, and skill marathons.
+These environments allow young learners or new employees to showcase creativity, foster teamwork, refine their technical skills, collaborate with peers, and understand what is needed to succeed in the workplace.

-To reshape the future of the workforce, skills-based hiring should be implemented instead of relying on previous education history, with 88% of people aged 16-24 in the UK believing that digital skills will be critical to their future careers.
-Skills-based hiring is a hiring process that focuses on candidates’ skills and abilities, such as what we’re seeing with the need for digital skills, rather than their educational background or degree.
-Recent research by Oxford Learning College revealed that by 2030, approximately 20% of the UK workforce (around 6.5 million people) could be significantly underskilled for their jobs, highlighting the skills gap that must be addressed.

-Skills-based hiring is a hiring process that focuses on candidates’ skills and abilities, such as what we’re seeing with the need for digital skills rather than their educational background or degree.

-According to our survey, more than half of the participants believe that possessing a diverse range of skills will become increasingly important in the near future.
-As a result, this demonstrates that employers in this new age now favour candidates with strong soft skills that can be put into practice on the job such as motivation, critical thinking or leadership, or they may offer further training to their current employees to retain them.
-Research from Digits revealed that 47.85% of respondents believe leadership skills are considered the most important soft skill, with verbal communication and teamwork skills at similar levels.
-Whilst soft skills remain essential to employers, digital skills are becoming more vital as we enter the digital age, with over a quarter of UK workers feeling they don’t have the digital skills for their job.
+According to Instructure’s survey, more than half of participants believe that possessing a diverse range of skills will become increasingly important in the near future.
+Research from Digits revealed that 47.85% of respondents believe leadership skills are considered the most important soft skill, closely followed by verbal communication and teamwork skills.
+Whilst soft skills remain essential to employers, digital skills are becoming more vital with rapid technological advancement, with over a quarter of UK workers feeling they don’t have the required digital skills for their job.

-In today’s world, students need more chances to learn about technology since it significantly impacts the next generation and their career preparation.
-Data science, virtual reality and machine learning skills are fundamental.
-Experts predict that by 2025, half of the global workforce will require reskilling due to the impact of digitalisation.
-To address this challenge, microcredentials provide an effective way to facilitate lifelong learning, showcasing skills acquired regardless of the method of acquisition.
+Given the influence of emerging technologies on the next generation and their career prospects, it’s crucial to provide students with opportunities to expand their knowledge in these fields.
+Data science, AI, virtual reality and machine learning skills have become fundamental in today’s world, especially for those part of Gen Z joining the workforce.
+Experts predict that by 2025, half of the global workforce will need to reskill due to the impact of digitalisation.
+To address this challenge, microcredentials offer an effective way to facilitate lifelong learning, offering focused skill-based learning opportunities and enabling learners and new employees to showcase their full portfolio of competencies beyond traditional degrees.

-The demand for micro-credentials has increased in the workplace, specifically in business management, project management and engineering.
-These areas are particularly significant in bridging the skills gap in the UK.
-Making these critical micro-credentials accessible to students of all economic backgrounds will equip more learners with the necessary skills to succeed in the workforce.
+Demand for microcredentials has increased in the workplace, with both employers and learners alike recognising their significance and wanting them to play a more prominent role in professional environments.
+Topics such as business management, project management and engineering are amongst some of the most popular as they are particularly significant in bridging the skills gap in the UK.
+Ensuring accessibility to micro credentials for students part of Gen Z from all economic backgrounds will equip more learners with the necessary skills to thrive in the workforce.

 Thriving in the shifting learning landscape